+Figure 4.22 shows such a class.
+We first define an enumerated type called TOHop, with two values MOVE and TOH, to indicate calls to the move function and recursive calls to TOH, respectively.
 Class TOHobj stores five values: an operation field (indicating either a move or a new TOH operation), the number of rings, and the three poles.
 Note that the move operation actually needs only to store information about two poles.
 Thus, there are two constructors: one to store the state when imitating a recursive call, and one to store the state for a move operation.
-The non-recursive version of TOH can now be presented.